 A spouse on the receiving end of a complaint may contest a divorce and deny the allegations.
 In the case of a no-fault divorce (which many states refer to as irreconcilable differences cases) there is no defense.
 However, the spouse could contest how property is distributed (known as equitable distribution) or how assets are allocated.

-In the event that the defendant contests the divorce, distribution of assets, custody, or any aspects thereof, more legal processes are required.
+In the event that a defendant in Albany contests the divorce, distribution of assets, custody, or any aspects thereof, more legal steps are required.
 There is a discovery process where documents are exchanged and subpoenas are sent out for retirement financial records, school records, and physician records if there is a custody disagreement.
 All of these actions can extend the length of the divorce.

 What’s the Fastest Way a Couple Can Mutually Obtain a Divorce?

-If a couple agrees on all the terms of their divorce, they should retain an attorney even though he or she would technically represent only one of them.
+If a couple agrees on all the terms of their divorce, their first step should be to retain an Albany attorney even though he or she would technically represent only one of them.
 Often, the non-represented spouse hires an attorney or chooses to proceed on their own.